 Related Educational Concepts: Project-Based Learning, Growth Mindset, Design Thinking, Robotics

 Blended Learning Tools & Resources: Google Classroom, YouTube, Zoom, Microsoft Teams, Skype, Moodle, Blackboard

-In the course of higher education, blended or hybrid learning is a snazzy, yet relatively new tool, and not all professors use it the same way.
+In the course of higher education, blended or hybrid learning is a snazzy, yet relatively new tool and not all professors use it the same way.
 Trends have emerged, however.

 For instance, most professors in blended classrooms use some version of a course management system application to connect with students online.
 Blackboard and Moodle are perhaps two of the best known CMS applications used today.
-Through platforms like these, students can access video of lectures, track assignments and progress, interact with professors and peers, and review other supporting materials, like PowerPoint presentations or scholarly articles.
+Through platforms like these, students can access videos of lectures, track assignments and progress, interact with professors and peers, and review other supporting materials, like PowerPoint presentations or scholarly articles.

 Even if all professors used the same platform, however, they could each integrate them into their classrooms differently.
 According to a report on the subject by the Innosight Institute, professors could supplement traditional coursework with online media in the classroom, or simply alternate between online and classroom instruction.
 Perhaps one of the most recent–or at least most widely covered–hybrid teaching models is what Innosight calls the ‘online driver’ method, or, as it has come to be known, ‘flipping.’